sigasi/sigasi_insights/content/tech/sigasi_sdk_2.md

 In order to avoid this scenario, the SDK has a feature called a _heartbeat_.
 It works as follows: at startup, the editor can request to open a heartbeat port on the back-end server.
 Once the back-end server has started, the editor must connect to the heartbeat port.
 Every couple of seconds, the editor will send a heartbeat signal to the back-end.
 As long as this heartbeat is sustained, the back-end server stays alive.
 This way, when the editor disappears (for whatever reason), the back-end server will follow suit and terminate itself.
 No zombies are left.

 If your editor is written in Java, then the SDK provides a client library right out-of-the-box that does most of this life cycle management.
-If your editor is not running on a JVM, you'll have to replicate this functionality in your own language eco-system.
+If your editor is not running on a JVM, you'll have to replicate this functionality in your own language ecosystem.

 Using the client library provides another perk.
 When the client starts a back-end server, it will monitor whether the heartbeat connection is still accepting heartbeats.
 If not, then the client can notify the editor application and start a new back-end instance.